Taming-the-BEAST/FBD-tutorial/README.md

 \caption{\small The \mi{Priors} window showing the prior set on the age of the \textit{Agriarctos spp.} fossil.}
 \label{priorTipAge}
 \end{figure}

-This procedure needs to be repeated for each of the 14 fossils in our dataset [Figure \ref{priorsAllTips}].

 \begin{figure}[h!]
 \centering